 Following a review of the standards by the professional body for paramedics - the College of Paramedics - we publically consulted on the draft standards between 21 October 2013 and 31 January 2014.

-The Executive sought the advice of the paramedic member of the Education and Training Committee in preparing the consultation analysis and proposed standards.
+Decisions on the revision of the standards post-consultation were informed by the paramedic member of the Education and Training Committee and Council.